• Articles

 A grey hat hacker has the characteristics of both a black hat hacker and a white hat hacker.
 Here, the system is violated with no bad intention but they do not have the essential permission to surf the system, so it might become a potential threat at any time.

 Immediate action is required to perform patch management as soon as software updates are released.
-It is crucial that all network devices within the organization undergo patch management within a timeframe of one month or less.
+All network devices within the organization must undergo patch management within a timeframe of one month or less.

 BIOS being hardware, setting it up with a password locks the operating system.
 There are three ways to reset the BIOS password: